sethreidnz/a-modern-software-development-culture/Notes/the-state-of-devops-report-2017.md

 # The State Of DevOps Report 2017

-The state of DevOps reports in general are a great statistical and analytical look at what is happening in the real world with regards to DevOps and the associated organisational cultures.
+The state of DevOps reports in general are a great statistical and analytical look at what is happening in the real world with regards to DevOps and the associated organizational cultures.

-It coveres a number of scenarios which include but are not limited to:
+It covers a number of scenarios which include but are not limited to:

 1. Private software companies
 1. Not for profits
 1. Government

+This report is the latest in annual reports for the last 6 years including more than 27,000 DevOps survey responses in total.

+## Demographics of this report

+- This survey was of 3,200 people around the world.
+- 16% of respondents were on dev ops teams in 2014
+- 27% are in DevOps teams in 2017

+## How IT performance is measured

+Two axis:

+- Throughput of code - how frequently a team is able to deploy code, and how fast between commit and deploy
+- Stability - downtime and how many changes succeed vs fail

 ## Transormational Leadership